rageworx/libendetool/README.md

 ## Compatible
 * Lastest version of libendetool not compatibles with 0.4-prerelease by updating AES-256 encryption method.

-## Vulnerability
-* Using LZMAT compression may helps avoids attacks from same pattern in large data length.

 ## Latest Update

 * 16-May-2019